 If your watch has received a severe shock, the case may have been damaged or the glass may have cracked slightly, increasing the risk of your watch taking on water.
 So take your watch to your watchmaker's house to check its waterproofing.

 Finally, it is important to have your watch's seals checked, even more so if your watch is no longer young.
 Old seals will tend to no longer effectively seal your watch.
 Also be vigilant when changing batteries as the waterproofing may be damaged during this operation.

 You may not know if your watch is waterproof, or what the ATM markings on the back of your watch mean.
 For this we invite you to read our article on the different levels of waterproofing of watches.

 At Charlie Paris all our Made in France watches3ATM and 30 ATMs.

 Our sports watches are waterproof 10 ATM ie a waterproofing allowing you to swim and practice any water sport!

-For diving enthusiasts, we have developed the Concordia diving watch, a waterproof watch 30 ATM, therefore watertight up to 300m.
+For diving enthusiasts, we have developed the diving watchConcordia, a waterproof 30 ATM watch, so waterproof up to 300m.